nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 | `publish` | Record bundle as the development artifact | Bundle | Dev pointer / promotion record | `package` | 2 | New bundle on feature→dev | Feature→dev only |
 | `promote` | Point production at a **validated** artifact id; verify identity and ancestry | Dev artifact id, git ancestry, optional new bundle | Prod pointer + verification report | `branch_guard`, and `package` if rebuild | 2 | Every development→main PR | Development→main only |

 No extra jobs (Docker image build, cloud deploy, metadata-only generators) are in v1.
 Expensive work is represented by `score` (and, to a lesser degree, `ingest` / `prepare`).
-Those jobs may later use a simulated delay **equal to the cost weight**, not a real model train.
+Simulated cost is a **counter** equal to the cost weight, not a real model train.

+### Why a skipped producer can still be required as an input

+Downstream jobs consume upstream **artifacts**, not the fact that the producer ran in this request.

+- `prepare` needs the raw catalog / personas from `ingest`.
+- `score` needs `prepared_catalog.json` (and personas + the frozen model).
+- `evaluate` needs `predictions.json`.
+- `package` needs predictions, metrics, the dataset manifest, and the model object.
+- `publish` / rebuild `promote` need the packaged `artifact_id`.

+Skipping `ingest` or `prepare` is legal only if no required consumer needs that output, **or** a cached output with matching input identity is hydrated into the working directory.
+Re-doing the work inside another job and not counting the skipped job is not a legal skip.
+B0 never skips, so it always re-materializes every intermediate.
+B1 implements the cache/hydrate path.
+Formal rule: [OPTIMIZATION_CONTRACT.md](OPTIMIZATION_CONTRACT.md) §2.

 ---